Working With Any Number of Futures

 The version with yield_now is way faster!

-In real-world code, you will not usually be alternating function calls with await points on every single line, of course.
-While yielding control like this is relatively inexpensive, it is not free!
-In many cases, trying to break up a compute-bound task might make it significantly slower, so sometimes it is better for overall performance to let an operation block briefly.
+In real-world code, you won’t usually be alternating function calls with await points on every single line, of course.
+While yielding control in this way is relatively inexpensive, it’s not free!
+In many cases, trying to break up a compute-bound task might make it significantly slower, so sometimes it’s better for overall performance to let an operation block briefly.
 You should always measure to see what your code’s actual performance bottlenecks are.
 The underlying dynamic is an important one to keep in mind if you are seeing a lot of work happening in serial that you expected to happen concurrently, though!

 Building Our Own Async Abstractions

 We can also compose futures together to create new patterns.
 For example, we can build a timeout function with async building blocks we already have.
-When we are done, the result will be another building block we could use to build up yet further async abstractions.
+When we’re done, the result will be another building block we could use to build up yet further async abstractions.

 Listing 17-27 shows how we would expect this timeout to work with a slow future.